Congratulations to the 2021 Class of IMS Fellows!

 For significant contributions to extreme value statistics and risk management, including tail dependence measure and nonlinear dependence measure construction and inference, max-linear competing factor models, nonlinear time series models for high-frequency financial data; and for conscientious editorial and other services to the profession.

-Zhou Wang, National University of Singapore
+Wang Zhou, National University of Singapore

 For significant contributions to limit theorems, empirical likelihood, random matrices, and Schramm-Loewner evolution.